NinoesJo/Markov/README.md

 You can also test your `HashMarkov` class with the `MarkovTest` [JUnit tests](#junit-tests).
 Don't forget to edit the `getModel` method of `MarkovTest` to use a `HashMarkov` implementation when running your tests.

-Note that JUnit tests and Gradescope tests will not check the efficiency of the `HashMarkov` implementation.
+Note that JUnit tests will not check the efficiency of the `HashMarkov` implementation.
 Instead, you will need to rely on your conceptual understanding and empirical timing data which you can aquire by running `MarkovDriver` using a `HashMarkov` implementation.
-You will be asked to reason about both in the Analysis section.